conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

 Type: `function`, `string` or `array` Default: `'header'`

 A compare function used to sort commits.
 If it's a string or array, it sorts on the property(ies) by `localeCompare`.
+Will not sort if this is a falsy value.

 The string can be a dot path to a nested object property.